filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

 toc: true
 ---

-A Filecoin network has two node types: provider nodes and client nodes.
+A Filecoin network has two node types: storage provider nodes and client nodes.
 In our local developer network (devnet), we're going to create a single storage provider node to handle our requests, and we'll also create a client node to pass information into our network.
 Both of these nodes run in the terminal.
 In total, we'll have three terminal windows open at once.

 ## Prerequisites